André (artist): Entrepreneur

 From 2011 to 2015 he was the creative director for L'Officiel, a French fashion magazine.

 In April 2020, André unveiled a collaboration with OnePlus, creating customized cases for the OnePlus 8 series.

+Collaboration with Toy Manufacturer Mattel

+In 2026, toy manufacturer Mattel announced the creation of the Fisher-Price Little People x André Saraiva set, collectible Little People dolls with faces designed by André, including his signature Mr. A.

 Conviction for vandalism of Joshua Tree National Park

 On 1 April 2015 André was fined for vandalizing a boulder in Joshua Tree National Park, California.
 André posted photos of the graffiti on Instagram, and the website Modern Hiker and its readers aided the National Park Service in tracking down and identifying André's defacing of the boulder.
 Before the conviction, André attempted to silence the reporting with legal threats.

 Personal life

 André was formerly married to French/American electro musician Uffie between 2008 and 2009.